-In some very specific cases a child may need a high level of support and a totally personalised curriculum.
-In these situations the school, in negotiation with outside professionals and parents, may apply for additional High Level Needs funding or specialised equipment to meet the needs of the child.
+In some very specific cases a child may need a high level of support and a totally In cases where there a large number of professionals personalised curriculum.
+In these situations the school. regularly (every 6-8 weeks) to plan for the help needed in negotiation with outside from each agency and to discuss and ensure the child's professionals and parents, continuing progress.
+We work with outside agencies to may apply for additional provide appropriate staff training and equipment needed High Level Needs funding or specialised equipment to meet the needs of the child.